-Management is responsible for the preparation and fair presentation of the combined financial statements - statutory basis in accordance with Section 12 of Chapter 7A of the Massachusetts General Laws, as amended, and the budgetary principles of the Commonwealth of Massachusetts (hereafter referred to as the Statutory Basis of Accounting) as described in notes 1 and 2, and is not intended to be a presentation in conformity with U.S. generally accepted accounting principles.
-Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the combined financial statements - statutory basis that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these combined financial statements-statutory basis in accordance with Section 12 of Chapter 7A of the Massachusetts General Laws, as amended, and the budgetary principles of the Commonwealth of Massachusetts (hereinafter referred to as the Statutory Basis of Accounting) as described in Notes 1 and 2, and is not intended to be a presentation in accordance with accounting principles generally accepted in the United States of America.
+Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of combined financial statements-statutory basis that are free from material misstatement whether due to fraud or error.

-Accountants' Responsibility
+Accountant's Responsibility

-Our responsibility is to conduct the review engagement in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
-Those standards require us to perform procedures to obtain limited assurance as a basis for reporting whether we are aware of any material modifications that should be made to the combined financial statements - statutory basis for them to be in accordance with the Massachusetts General Laws Statutory Basis of Accounting.
+Our responsibility is to conduct the review engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the American Institute of Certified Public Accountants.
+Those standards require us to perform procedures to obtain limited assurance as a basis for reporting whether we are aware of any material modifications that should be made to the combined financial statements-statutory basis for them to be in accordance with the Statutory Basis of Accounting.
 We believe that the results of our procedures provide a reasonable basis for our conclusion.

-Accountants' Conclusion
+Accountant's Conclusion

-Based on our review, we are not aware of any material modifications that should be made to the accompanying combined financial statements - statutory basis in order for them to be in accordance with the statutory basis of accounting described in notes 1 and 2.
+Based on our review, we are not aware of any material modifications that should be made to the accompanying combined financial statements-statutory basis in order for them to be in accordance with the statutory basis of accounting as described in Notes 1 and 2.